 Skip to content

-Small cars are easy to drive in tight city streets, and hybrid power takes the strain out of crawling through traffic.
+Small cars are easy to drive in the city, and hybrid power makes crawling through traffic effortless.

-That's why small hybrid cars make sense for drivers who tackle a mix of urban and extra-urban driving, with easy-to-park dimensions, no clutch pedal to worry about, and wallet-friendly fuel costs.
+That's why small hybrids are perfect for drivers who tackle mixed driving and don't want to go fully electric.
+These cars have easy-to-park dimensions, no clutch pedal to worry about, and featherweight fuel costs.

 Here are our 10 favourite small hybrid cars – we've picked a mix of self-charging hybrids and plug-in hybrids.
 Most are available as great-value nearly new and used cars from Motorpoint.